 If you've answered 'Yes' to 1 or more of these questions, then a WordPress knowledge base or documentation plugin could be just what you need.

 Should I use a 3rd party help center platform such as Zendesk?

 When I first researched knowledge base solutions for our own WordPress plugins, I assumed that I'd need something outside of our company website.
 I couldn't have been more wrong.
 I'll explain why.

-The reason I was seeking a 3rd party solution was because a website can be slowed down by too many free plugins.
-If there's a valid business case for incorporating a function into our website, then I do it.
+The reason I was seeking a 3rd party solution was that a website can be slowed down by too many free plugins.
+I do it if there's a valid business case for incorporating a function into our website.
 However, I believe that some things should be kept outside of your WordPress website.
 For example, customer invoicing, CRM and accounting have no place on your main company website.

 Unfortunately, we weren't satisfied with any of these 3rd party help centers.
 They all had the same drawbacks:

-While you can tweak the colours and header images on the hosted knowledge base platforms, they didn't truly match our main website.
+While you can tweak the colors and header images on the hosted knowledge base platforms, they didn't truly match our main website.
 For example, the fonts and overall look and feel were different.
 Sure, they looked clean and modern.
-But the user-experience was disjointed as you switched between the two.
+But the user experience was disjointed as you switched between the two.

 Harder to find articles

-I had expected that a dedicated help center platform have more features than a WordPress knowledge base plugin.
+I had expected that a dedicated help center platform has more features than a WordPress knowledge base plugin.
 However, all the ones we tested were lacking in basic functionality.
-The options for searching the documentation were very basic, making it hard for customers to find the articles they needed.
+The options for searching the documentation were very basic, making it hard for customers to find the needed articles.

 - There was no option to sort articles by name, topic, etc.